mwpenny/portal64-still-alive/documentation/levels/level_objects/ambient.md

 Ambient light sources are not used at runtime.
 Rather, they are used by the [tools/blender/bake_lighting.py](../../../tools/blender/bake_lighting.py) Blender script to precompute vertex colors for static geometry.
 This script must be run manually in Blender prior to exporting a level.
+After running once, it can be re-run directly or from `View > Vertex Bake Lighting`.

 Baked colors are chosen for a given vertex by considering the (up to) two closest ambient light sources.
 The color contribution of each found source is